fdsze/suttasutta/docs/mn125/index.md

 ...

 For if you dwell with the organ of mind uncontrolled, covetousness and dejection, evil unskillful states of mind, might flow in.
-So fare along with its control, guard the organ of mind, achieve control over the organ of the mind.'
+So fare along with its control, guard the organ of mind, achieve control over the organ of the mind.’

 ......